Updated April 6, 2023

-Despite if someday we have a processor that is incredibly fast and a memory that is continuous, we still have to study algorithms, design them so as to see if the solution terminates and does so with a correct result.
+Despite if someday we have a processor that is incredibly fast and a memory that is continuous, we still have to study algorithms, and design them so as to see if the solution terminates and does so with a correct result.
 May it be commercial applications, scientific computing, engineering, operational research, or artificial intelligence, in each field articulating problems, figuring out efficient algorithms to solve, and data structures to deal with will remain inevitable forever.

 Just like it is an important plan before working.
 It is important to define the algorithm before coding.

 This has been a guide to the Algorithm in Programming.
-Here we have discussed how the algorithm is useful from a programming perspective and advantages and career development.
+Here we have discussed how the algorithm is useful from a programming perspective and its advantages and career development.
 You may also look at the following articles to learn more –